Normality test

 A normality test is used to determine whether sample data has been drawn from a normally distributed population (within some tolerance).
-A number of statistical tests, such as the Student's t-test and the one-way and two-way ANOVA, require a normally distributed sample population.
+A number of statistical tests, such as the Student's t-test and the one-way and two-way analysis of variance (ANOVA), require a normally distributed sample population.

 Graphical methods

 An informal approach to testing normality is to compare a histogram of the sample data to a normal probability curve.
 The empirical distribution of the data (the histogram) should be bell-shaped and resemble the normal distribution.
 This might be difficult to see if the sample is small.
 In this case one might proceed by regressing the data against the quantiles of a normal distribution with the same mean and variance as the sample.
 Lack of fit to the regression line suggests a departure from normality (see Anderson Darling coefficient and minitab).

-A graphical tool for assessing normality is the normal probability plot, a quantile-quantile plot (QQ plot) of the standardized data against the standard normal distribution.
+Another graphical tool for assessing normality is the normal probability plot, a quantile-quantile plot (QQ plot) of the standardized data against the standard normal distribution.
 Here the correlation between the sample data and normal quantiles (a measure of the goodness of fit) measures how well the data are modeled by a normal distribution.
 For normal data the points plotted in the QQ plot should fall approximately on a straight line, indicating high positive correlation.
 These plots are easy to interpret and also have the benefit that outliers are easily identified.